vimpunk/cratetorrent/README.md

 ## Features

-Single download of a file with a single peer connection if given the address of a seed and the path to the torrent metainfo.
+Single download of a torrent with a single peer connection if given the address of a seed and the path to the torrent metainfo.
 No multiple torrents, no seeding, no optimizations, or any other feature you might expect from a full-fledged BitTorrent library.